altis5526/food_platform/README.md

 This is a repository for the datbase assignment.
 ## Git commands

 I've worked this on Ubuntu and encountered execution errors when using Anaconda on Windows.
+So...you may still give a try on Windows.
 ```
 ## For first time downloading
 cd <to your "xampp/htdocs/myapp">